LivePersonInc/developer-center/README.md

 * `documentname`: This key accepts either `Documents` or `Solutions`.
 This designates which part of the site the document is under.

-* `categoryname`: This is the category to which the document's API belongs (for example, the "Create Users" method belongs to the Users API which is under Contact Center Management.
-Therefore, its level2 is "Contact Center Management".
+* `categoryname`: This is the category to which the document's API belongs (for example, the "Create Users" method belongs to the Users API which is under Contact Center Management).

 * `documentname`: This is the API to which the document belongs.